 The BenRiach distillers are an ambitious bunch so it’s not just the whiskey being given a new lease of life.
-They recently re-instated the malting floors at the Benriach Distillery so that an important part of the whisky making process will be completed on site – great news for single malt scotch enthusiasts and distillery visitors alike.
+They recently re-instated the malting floors at the Benriach Distillery so that an important part of the whiskey making process will be completed on site – great news for scotch enthusiasts and distillery visitors alike.
 This may be a risky strategy from a commercial perspective given the high costs of malting but it demonstrates their desire to reinstate, where feasible, traditional processes and a hands on approach for their staff.
 No doubt something interesting will develop at Glenglassaugh in due course.

 With Billy Walker at the helm, this master blender’s enthusiasm and ambition for Glenglassaugh is certainly apparent when the purchase was announced: “We’re really delighted to buy Glenglassaugh, a renowned Highland single malt with a rich and distinguished heritage.
 It’s an excellent complementary fit with our existing BenRiach and GlenDronach brands.
 Part of its attraction to us is that it isn’t too large for our portfolio but its potential in contributing to the group certainly is.”

 “It’s our intention to bring this iconic distillery fully back to life by giving it the investment, commitment and care it deserves.
-I believe our whisky expertise, proven brand-building ability and strong routes to market will help take Glenglassaugh to the next level.”
+I believe our whiskey expertise, proven brand-building ability and strong routes to market will help take Glenglassaugh to the next level.”